TITANIC’S INNOVATION, SAFETY FEATURES AND FAILURES

 Titanic was not labelled the ‘unsinkable’ ship purely by chance.
-She possessed a number of cutting edge and well thought out safety features that made those involved in her construction supremely confident that she would never founder.
+She possessed several cutting edge and well thought out safety features that made those involved in her construction supremely confident that she would never founder.

 This section explores some of Titanic’s key safety features and why they failed to meet such high expectations.

-Nearly everyone views Titanic’s biggest oversight, and in some ways arrogance by her designers at Harland and Wolff, by the fact she did not contain enough lifeboats to carry all passengers in an emergency.
+Nearly everyone views this as Titanic’s biggest oversight.
+In some ways, her designers’ arrogance at Harland and Wolff shows she did not contain enough lifeboats to carry all passengers in an emergency.
 Not even by half.

-To add insult to injury, after the Titanic struck a berg many of the initial boats lowered into the water were not even close to being filled to capacity.
+After the Titanic struck a berg, many of the initial boats lowered into the water were not even close to being filled to capacity to add insult to injury.
 Titanic’s crew were poorly trained in deploying them.
-Life boat number two left with 17 people on board when in fact it had been tested to carry 70 men only weeks earlier.
+Lifeboat number two left with 17 people on board when in fact it had been tested to carry 70 men only weeks earlier.
 This would be replicated until the situation became so dire that passengers and crew realized a seat on a lifeboat meant the difference between life and death.

 Ironically a lifeboat drill scheduled on the morning of April 14th was cancelled to allow passengers and crew the opportunity to attend mass.

 The Watertight Compartments

 The innovative watertight compartments were the primary reason Titanic was unfairly titled ‘unsinkable’ by the press during her Belfast construction phase.